 You know those African American athletes you see running crazy fast sprints in the Olympics?
 How about those long distance runners who literally seem to take everything in their stride and just keep on running?

-Yeah I’m like nothing like them.
+Yeah I’m nothing like them.

 When I was really young I thought of myself as a sprinter, and I even tried a cross-country run (gave up probably a quarter of the way through, it was rough) and played in school netball teams.

 But after a while I guess it all wore off.
-I was over it, and sport was something I had two do twice a week at school but did my best to get out of.
+I was over it, and sport was something I had to do twice a week at school but did my best to get out of.

 Fast forward 10 years and I still felt a little ‘meh’ about sport.
-I loved walking, but the only time I did any form of cardio was when I was running for the bus.
+I loved walking, but the only time I did any form of cardio was when I was running to the bus.

 Last year all that changed.
 It’s a long story and I’ll spare you the details, but I decided I’d run a 10K, despite having not run in close to 20 years and knowing that I hated running.

 Who does that?